dmatscheko/metacompiler/README.md

 * __up.stack__
 This stack can also be accessed via the variable `up.stack`.

-There is also a global stack available:
+There is also a global stack available.
+This one is useful to e.g. bring data from one `Term` to a sibling.
+It is like the `ltr.*` variables:

 * __popg() object__
 Pops an arbitrary object from the stack.